Skip to content

 5. LocalBusiness schema (JSON-LD)

 Structured data is the language AI engines speak most fluently.
-A LocalBusiness schema block with address, geo coordinates, opening hours, price range, and service area makes your business an entity the AI can reason about, not just a string of words.
+A LocalBusiness schema block with address, geo coordinates, opening hours, price range, and service area makes your business an entity the AI can reason about — a structured record with verifiable fields, citation-ready.

 6. Third-party corroboration